-Valero Chairman and CEO Bill Klesse said Aruba's deep-water and smaller berths will give the terminal flexibility to load the biggest crude freighters.
+Valero Chairman and CEO Bill Klesse said Aruba's deep-water and smaller berths will give the terminal flexibility to load the biggest crude ships.
 "We believe that Aruba has the assets to compete as a world-scale crude and refined products terminal," Klesse said in a statement.

 The company's local subsidiary has notified employees that it will require a significantly smaller workforce.
 The reorganization and workforce reduction is expected to be completed before the end of the year.